How to Say Thank You in 30 Different Languages

 Pronunciation is one of the main differences between the languages.
 Brazilians speak vowels longer and wider, while Portuguese pronounce the words with a more closed mouth, without pronouncing the vowels as much.

 The pronunciation of some consonants is also different, particularly the S at the end of a word.
-In Brazilian Portuguese, an S at the end of a word is pronounced as SS; in Portugal, it is pronounced as SH.

 Brazilian Portuguese is thought to be more phonetically pleasing to the ear thanks to its open vowels, while European Portuguese can sound somewhat garbled.
 Brazilian accents have a strong cadence and lift to them, making it easier to learn and understand.

 Some words are spelled differently.
-For instance, reception in European Portuguese is “receção”, but in Brazilian Portuguese there is an audible p to the spelling of “recepção.”
+For instance, reception in European Portuguese is “receção”, but in Brazilian Portuguese, there is an audible p to the spelling of “recepção.”
 In other words, the letter p is audible in Brazilian Portuguese and silent in European Portuguese.

 Brazilians are more creative with their use of Portuguese, converting some nouns into verbs.
 To congratulate uses the Portuguese phrase — “dar os parabéns” — but Brazilians may condense the expression into one verb – “parabenizar.”